Wentworth-Computer-Science-Society/Learn-Git/README.md

 j.
 Delete the text in Learn-Git.txt and replace it with a different string of text<br>
 k.
 Stage your changes and commit them to the local branch<br>
 l.
 Switch to the master branch<br>
 m.
-Merge your changes from feature1's branch (there will be a merge conflict you need to resolve)<br>
+Merge your changes from feature1's branch<br>
 n.
 Switch to the feature2 branch<br>
 o.
 Open Learn-Git.txt and add some text on line 2<br>
 p.
 Stage and commit your changes<br>
 q.
-Rebase your changes on master<br>
+Switch to the master branch<br>
 r.
-Switch to the master branch<br>
+Merge feature2 into master.
+There should be a merge conflict now.
+Now we are going to resolve this<br>
 s.
-Merge feature2 into master.
-There should be no conflicts, ask yourself why not?<br>
+Open the file with a text editor of your choice and change the file to keep both the incoming changes and remove the additional stuff git includes<br>
+t.
+Commit the changes<br>
+u.
+Congrats!
+You just learned how to branch, stage files, and merge changes!<br>

 ### Exercise 2: Working with a remote repository